- Is two-step verification the same as two-factor authentication?

 What if I lose or give away one of my trusted devices?

-If you no longer have access to one of your devices, go to your Apple ID account page as soon as possible to remove that device from your list of trusted devices.
+If you no longer have access to one of your devices, remove that device from your list of trusted devices as soon as possible.
 That device can then no longer be used to help verify your identity.

 What if I no longer have access to any of my trusted devices?

-If you can't access any of your trusted devices, you can still access your account using your password and Recovery Key.
-You should then verify a new trusted device as soon as possible.
+If you can't access any of your trusted devices, you can still access your account using your password and Recovery Key, or with your password and SMS-capable phone number.

 How do I turn off two-step verification?